 At Friends Church, Pastor Trent works closely with adult spiritual formation, stewardship and finance, communications, technology, and our small group ministry.
 He also enjoys preaching and worship leadership.
 In the wider church, he currently serves as the Vice President of the South Central Conference Board of Directors.

 Trent is married to John Brady, a native of Boston, Mass., and together they make their home in Bryan along with their dog, Riley.
-Trent and John enjoy volunteering every summer with the American Legion Boys' State program in John's native Massachusetts.
 In his spare time, Trent enjoys movies, used book stores, college football, and classic cars.

 Director of Music Ministries